FIDATA/dev-toolkit/README.md

 1. Java SE Development Kit

-	Maven requires JDK 5 or later.
+	Both Maven and Gradle require JDK 5 or later.
 For development (see below) you need more fresh version.
 The latest update is highly recommended ([security]).

 	There are two most popular implementations:
 	*	Oracle JDK